ojudith/TutorialGit/README.md

 #myApp
-This is a breif tutorial...Thanks
+This is a brief tutorial...Thanks